US orchestrates strategic oil reserve releases with China, India, UK | DW | 23.11.2021

 On Monday, White House Press Secretary Jen Psaki sought to put the blame on oil companies: "We will continue to press oil companies who have made record profits and are overseeing what we consider to be price gouging out there when there's a supply of oil or the price of oil is coming down and the price of gas is not coming down.
 It does not take an economic expert to know that's a problem."

-The US Strategic Petroleum Reserve is an emergency oil stockpile designed to preserve access to oil in instances of natural disasters, national security issues and other events.
+The US Strategic Petroleum Reserve is an emergency oil stockpile designed to guarantee access to oil in instances of natural disaster, national security issues and other events.
 The reserves are maintained by the Energy Department and stored in caverns located in salt domes along the Texas and Louisiana Gulf Coasts.
 There are roughly 605 million barrels of petroleum in the reserve.

 Of the 50 million barrels to be released, 32 million will later be replaced, the other 18 million are part of a sale previously authorized by Congress.